 \subsection{New matter content and discrete flavour symmetry}

-As identified in \cite{DiLuzio:2018zxy}, when one considers a 4321 model with all chiral fermions transforming as $SU(4)$ singlets, three vector-like fermion families are required to obtain the proper flavour structure.
-Such flavour structure features a GIM-like suppression of FCNCs, and provides large leptoquark couplings which can address the $B$-anomalies.
+As identified in \cite{DiLuzio:2018zxy}, when one considers a 4321 model with all chiral fermions transforming as $SU(4)$ singlets (fermiophobic framework), three vector-like fermion families can achieve the proper flavour structure to explain the $B$-anomalies.
+Such flavour structure can provide a GIM-like suppression of FCNCs, along with large leptoquark couplings that can contribute to the LFU ratios.
 Hence, as depicted in Table~\ref{tab:The-field-content_ExtendedModel}, we extend now the simplified model by two extra vector-like families, to a total of three,

 where it can be seen that all VL families originate from the first Pati-Salam group, being singlets under the second.
-They are indistinguishable under the twin Pati-Salam symmetry in Eq.~\eqref{eq:TwinPS_symmetry}, however a newly introduced $Z_{4}$ flavour symmetry discriminates the sixth family from the fourth and fifth, via powers of the $Z_{4}$ charge $\alpha=e^{i\pi/2}$.
+They are indistinguishable under the twin Pati-Salam symmetry in Eq.~\eqref{eq:TwinPS_symmetry}, however a newly introduced $Z_{4}$ flavour symmetry discriminates the sixth family from the fourth and fifth, via different powers of the $Z_{4}$ charge $\alpha=e^{i\pi/2}$.
 This way, the total symmetry group of the high energy model is extended to

-The new $Z_{4}$ discrete symmetry is introduced for phenomenological purposes, as it will prevent fine-tuning, reduce the total number of parameters of the model and protect from certain FCNCs involving the first family of SM-like chiral fermions.
-Moreover, $Z_{4}$ will simplify the diagonalisation of the full mass matrices and preserve the effective Yukawa couplings for SM fermions of Section \ref{subsec:Effective-Yukawa-couplings} with specific modifications.
+The new $Z_{4}$ discrete symmetry is introduced for phenomenological purposes, as it will prevent fine-tuning, reduce the total number of parameters of the model and protect from FCNCs involving the first family of SM-like chiral fermions.
+Moreover, $Z_{4}$ will simplify the diagonalisation of the full mass matrices and preserve the effective Yukawa couplings for SM fermions given in Section \ref{subsec:Effective-Yukawa-couplings}, with specific modifications.
 The origin of the chiral fermion families is still the second Pati-Salam group, however now they transform in a non-trivial way under $Z_{4}$,